China Just Moved To Get Rid Of Presidential Term Limits

 China's ruling Communist Party has proposed amending the country's constitution to get rid of term limits for its president, which would enable President Xi Jinping to remain in power, possibly indefinitely.

 The move, made by the party's elite Central Committee, suggests Xi is on the path to becoming the most powerful Chinese leader in more than a generation.
-(It is overwhelmingly likely that the proposal by the powerful body will be approved by the country's rubber-stamp legislature as well as the cabinet.)
+(It is overwhelmingly likely that the proposal by the powerful body will be approved by the country's rubber-stamp legislature, as well as the cabinet.)

 For close observers of China's opaque politics, the move — while hugely significant — does not come as a shock.
 Xi, who took office in 2013, has spent the past few years consolidating his power and influence.
 His tenure has featured initiatives including a sprawling anti-corruption campaign and a vast program of international loans and infrastructure development projects called "One Belt One Road."

-A presidential term in China is five years, and this means 64-year-old Xi will likely be able to hang onto power longer than his two predecessors, Hu Jintao and Jiang Zemin.
-It's particularly significant because the term limit was first imposed by former Chinese leader Deng Xiaoping as a kind of protection against future leaders hanging onto power indefinitely in the manner of Mao Zedong, who established a cult of personality.
+A presidential term in China is five years, and this means 64-year-old Xi will likely be able to hang on to power longer than his two predecessors, Hu Jintao and Jiang Zemin.
+It's particularly significant because the term limit was first imposed by former Chinese leader Deng Xiaoping as a kind of protection against future leaders hanging on to power indefinitely in the manner of Mao Zedong, who established a cult of personality.

 The anti-corruption campaign, which Xi began soon after he took power, was one of the first signals of his ability to consolidate strength in a party whose secretive inner workings are dominated by shifting factions and alliances.
 The drive felled thousands of corrupt officials at many ranks of government as well as Xi's political rivals, including the once-powerful domestic security czar Zhou Yongkang.